Let’s first answer the question: what is a suffix?

 Elephant, small elephant

-The suffix –ino is commonly used to affectionately address babies’ and small children’s body parts.
+The suffix –ino is commonly used to affectionately refer to the body parts of babies and children.

 Dammi la manina, Michele, su!